Laser Snoring Treatment London UK

 What does laser snoring treatment involve?At Centre for Surgery, laser snoring treatment is performed by using Fotona’s NightLase therapy.
 This is a non-invasive laser treatment which helps to reduce the effects of snoring and sleep apnea.

 Laser snoring treatment uses the Er:YAG laser.
-The process involves preheating the tissue and then strengthens the tissue.
+The process involves preheating the tissue and then strengthening the tissue.